MicrosoftDocs/azure-docs/articles/azure-functions/functions-proxies.md

 Each proxy has a friendly name, such as *proxy1* in the preceding example.
 The corresponding proxy definition object is defined by the following properties:

-* **matchCondition**: Required - an object defining the requests that trigger the execution of this proxy.
+* **matchCondition**: Required--an object defining the requests that trigger the execution of this proxy.
 It contains two properties that are shared with [HTTP triggers]:
     * _methods_: An array of the HTTP methods that the proxy responds to.
 If it is not specified, the proxy responds to all HTTP methods on the route.
-    * _route_: Required - Defines the route template, controlling which request URLs your proxy responds to.
+    * _route_: Required--defines the route template, controlling which request URLs your proxy responds to.
 Unlike in HTTP triggers, there is no default value.
 * **backendUri**: The URL of the back-end resource to which the request should be proxied.
 This value can reference application settings and parameters from the original client request.
 If this property is not included, Azure Functions responds with an HTTP 200 OK.
 * **requestOverrides**: An object that defines transformations to the back-end request.
 See [Define a requestOverrides object].
 * **responseOverrides**: An object that defines transformations to the client response.
 See [Define a responseOverrides object].